 How it works

-UCSF has partnered with Grand Rounds to provide this service.
-Grand Rounds takes care of gathering the patient's relevant medical records and coordinates the entire process.
+UCSF has partnered with Included Health to provide this service.
+Included Health takes care of gathering the patient's relevant medical records and coordinates the entire process.
 The service is simple, convenient and completely confidential.
 Since everything is done remotely, patients don't need to travel to the Bay Area.

 The second opinion service can be very helpful if: